 As a final note, the most important thing to have for a successful IDP is follow-through.
 It’s all too easy for us to get caught up in saying “we want to be better” and then continue on just as we have.
 Similar to the law that governs that a body in motion will tend to stay in motion; a career at rest will tend to stay at rest unless you follow-through.
 Working through the above steps is a process designed to make the ultimate goal of follow-through more achievable.

 Whether you’re going at it alone or with the help of your manager, creating an individual professional development plan can greatly help in your long-term career path and distinguish you to your managers as someone who takes their career seriously.
 For those who feel stuck or directionless in their current positions, this process can also provide a new lease on life and

-Make Methods of Leaders an integral part of your Individual Professional Development Plan
+Make Methods of 100 Coaches an integral part of your Individual Professional Development Plan

 Sources of Inspiration:

 - Personal And Professional Development – What Is It And Why Does It Matter?